The1Azreen/Anime-Image-Upscaling-with-Fine-Tuned-Real-ESRGAN-M-ESRGAN-/README.md

 In this project, we explored a variety of Deep Learning models to upscale anime images.
 After thorough testing and comparison, the R-ESRGAN 4x model demonstrated the best results.
 Our goal is to fine-tune the R-ESRGAN model specifically for anime and anime upscaling tasks.
+No modifications were made to the original model (which can be found [here](https://github.com/xinntao/ESRGAN)), we only trained it on our own data.

 ---